scionproto/scion/doc/beacon-metadata.rst

 Path Segments with Metadata
 ===========================

-SCION end-end paths are obtained by combining up to three (up, core and down) *path segments* which corresponding directly to a PCB.
+SCION end-to-end paths are obtained by combining up to three (up, core and down) *path segments* which correspond directly to a PCB.
 A path segment consists of a series of ``ASEntry``\s, one for each AS.
 An ``ASEntry`` describes the traversal of an AS for a specific pair of "ingress" and "egress" interfaces (where ingress/egress refer to the dissemination direction of the beacon).